2004 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 The Obverse of the 2004 Sacagawea Dollar

 Goodacre chose Randy’L He-dow Teton, a Shoshone college student, to model for Sacagawea, as no known contemporary portraits of the historical figure exist.
-The depiction of Sacagawea’s infant son Jean Baptiste Charbonneau was partially modeled after one-year-old Adam Scholz.
+The infant Jean Baptiste was partially modeled after one-year-old Adam Scholz.
+The word “LIBERTY” arcs across the top, with “IN GOD WE TRUST” to the left of the portrait.

 The Reverse of the 2004 Sacagawea Dollar

-Features a soaring bald eagle designed by U.S. Mint sculptor-engraver Thomas D. Rogers, encircled by seventeen stars representing the states in the Union at the time of the Lewis and Clark expedition in 1804.
-The eagle symbolizes peace and freedom, core themes of the coin’s design concept.
+The reverse features a soaring bald eagle designed by U.S. Mint sculptor-engraver Thomas D. Rogers, encircled by seventeen stars representing the states in the Union at the time of the Lewis and Clark expedition in 1804.
+“E PLURIBUS UNUM” (Out of Many, One) appears above the eagle, with “UNITED STATES OF AMERICA” around the outer rim and “ONE DOLLAR” at the bottom.
+Designer Thomas D. Rogers’ initials “TDR” appear on the eagle’s tail feathers.

 Other Features of the 2004 Sacagawea Dollar